Equity, Diversity, Access, and Inclusion

-- We are an inclusive Centre, respectful of difference, valuing the diverse qualities people bring to our work
+- We are inclusive, respectful of difference, valuing the diverse peoples of our varied communities

-- We support workplace wellness through practices and processes that encourage balance, flexible working, and wellbeing
+- We support access and inclusion through practices and processes that encourage balance, flexible working, and wellbeing

 - We are committed to safety, supporting our people, promoting inclusion, and preventing bullying and discrimination